garland-culbreth/network-echos/docs/user-guide/getting-started.md

 >>> nemodel.create_network(network_type="erdos_renyi", p=0.3)
 ```

-Simulations also depend on the individual attitudes of the in the basis network and the connections between them, which you can initalize like so:
+Simulations also depend on the individual attitudes of the in the basis network and the connections between them, which you can initialize like so:

 ```py
 >>> nemodel.initialize_connections()